Tree independence number I. (Even hole, diamond, pyramid)-free graphs: Tools

 We are ready to show that general graphs in $\mathcal C$ have trisimplicial vertices.
 We do so using an approach conceptually similar to the proof of \eqref{nowheel}, by finding an ``extreme'' star cutset in $G$.

 If $G$ is wheel-free, then we are done by \eqref{nowheel}, so assume $G$ contains a wheel $(H, w)$.
-Since $G$ is pyramid-free, $(H, w)$ is not a bug, and since it is diamond-free, it is not a twin or universal wheel, hence Lemma~\ref{lemma:no_wheels} implies that $G$ has a star cutset.
+Since $G$ is pyramid-free, $(H, w)$ is not a bug, and since it is diamond-free, it is not a twin or universal wheel, and hence Lemma~\ref{lemma:no_wheels} implies that $G$ has a star cutset.
 Let us pick a star cutset $C$ with center $v$ such that some component $D$ of $G \setminus C$ is minimal, in the sense that it does not properly contain a component of $G \setminus C'$ for any other choice of star cutset $C'$.

 \begin{itemize} \item[] \textit{Case 1:} $v$ is complete to $D$.
-In this case, $D$ is a singleton (since otherwise we may add all but one vertex of $D$ to the cutset, and removing the new cutset leaves a singleton component properly contained in $D$).
-But in this case, the unique vertex in $D$ is simplicial in $G$, since its neighbourhood is contained in $N(v)$, which by Lemma~\ref{lemma:clique-nbrs} is a disjoint union of cliques, and we are done.
+In this case, $D$ is a singleton (since otherwise we may add all but one vertex of $D$ to the cutset, and removing the new cutset leaves a singleton component properly contained in $D$, contradicting the minimality of $D$).
+But in this case, the unique vertex in $D$ is simplicial in $G$ by diamond-freeness, since its neighborhood is contained in $N[v]$, and we are done.

 \item[] \textit{Case 2:} $v$ is not complete to $D$.
-In this case, once more by the minimality of $D$, $v$ must be anticomplete to $D$ (since otherwise we may add all neighbours of $D$ to the cutset and obtain once more a smaller component).
-We now claim: \end{itemize}
+In this case, once more by the minimality of $D$, $v$ must be anticomplete to $D$ (since otherwise we may add all neighbors of $v$ in $D$ to the cutset and obtain once more a smaller component).
+We now claim: